vikrambbastudent/Movie-recommendation-app/README.md

 ## Features

 - **Semantic Search:** Get movie recommendations by describing the kind of movie you’re in the mood for.

--**Advanced Filtering:** Refine your recommendations based on IMDb scores and vote counts.
+- **Advanced Filtering:** Refine your recommendations based on IMDb scores and vote counts.

--**Dynamic User Interface:** Easy-to-use interface powered by Streamlit.
+- **Dynamic User Interface:** Easy-to-use interface powered by Streamlit.